-6.6 Collaboration / partnership working All relevant public bodies must adhere to the same statutory regime.
-6.7 Integration(across service areas) All service areas are subject to the law & the policy, and the Monitoring Officer ensures oversight and consistency of approach and application.
-6.8 Decarbonisation and Reducing Carbon Emissions Not relevant to this topic.
+- Thinking for the Long term (forward planning) The use of the powers is connected with improving the quality of life for residents and keeping safe from harm. - 6.5 Preventative focus See above. - 6.6 Collaboration / partnership working All relevant public bodies must adhere to the same statutory regime. - 6.7 Integration (across service areas) All service areas are subject to the law & the policy, and the Monitoring Officer ensures oversight and consistency of approach and application. - 6.8 Decarbonisation and Reducing Carbon Emissions Not relevant to this topic. - 6.9 Integrated Impact Assessment No applicable.

-6.9a Socio Economic Duty Impact Assessment

-Not applicable

-6.9b.
-Equality Impact Assessment

-Not applicable

 7. Monitoring Arrangements

-The Council's RIA Monitoring Officer together with the Governance and Audit Committee is responsible for oversight of the regime and must monitor the use of these powers.
+7.1 The Council's RIA Monitoring Officer together with the Governance and Audit Committee is responsible for oversight of the regime and must monitor the use of these powers.

-Background Documents / Electronic Links
+Background Documents /Electronic Links

 The Council's Policy and Operational Procedure, available on the Council's Intranet.